 Finally, explain why you chose one strategy over another.
 You should be able to come up with several reasons why you made a particular decision.
 Be sure to mention any limitations or challenges you faced during the process.

 A case study is like a movie script.
 It has a plot, characters, setting, and everything else needed for a good movie.

 Some bloggers create case study blogs by hosting an interview.
 Instead of documenting their project in a case study, they choose a subject to feature.
 They then interview experts on the topic and ask them questions about it.

 The blogger will write up these answers as blog posts linked together into one long document.
 This strategy is a great way to learn from other people’s experiences while getting free content.

 Let’s discuss some questions that you should include in your interview.

 Case Study Selection

-If you want your case studies to be successful, make sure you find someone who has experience working on similar projects or can provide valuable insight into what you need help with.
+If you want your case studies to be successful, make sure you find someone with experience working on similar projects or who can provide valuable insight into what you need help with.

-You don’t have to go looking for this person; if you’re lucky enough to know someone who’s already doing something like yours, they may be willing to share their knowledge.
+You don’t have to look for this person; if you’re lucky enough to know someone who’s already doing something like yours, they may be willing to share their knowledge.